Network Search

 By default, Network searches for records that contain all of the search terms you provided, sorted in order of the records that most satisfy the search criteria.

 For example, a search of Woods NJ displays records that contain both Woods and NJ first, followed by records that contain phonetically similar terms and aliases for each of the terms.
 By default, records that contain only one of those terms are not displayed.
-Your administrator can change the default behavior to display matches that contain either of the search terms, rather than both.
+Your administrator can change the Search behavior to display matches that contain either of the search terms, rather than both.
 Note that for the purposes of search, the HCP's birth city and state are ignored, so you cannot search on them.

 Searching and sorting in this way ensures that Network will more accurately provide you with the information you're looking for.
 Combining multiple search terms and using filters to narrow your search, or using fewer terms and wild cards to narrow your search, makes Network search a powerful tool.